Stargate SG-1: International broadcast

 According to Wright and Cooper, the worldwide popularity of science fiction was a factor in SG-1's success and the good international reception helped keep the series on the air in the beginning.
 Several newspapers reported in 2005–2006 that Stargate SG-1 aired in over 100 countries with a weekly worldwide viewership of around 10 million, but The New York Times gave different numbers in 2004, saying that the show was broadcast in sixty-four countries with more than 17 million viewers a week.
 Stargate SG-1 had a particularly fervent response in the United Kingdom, Germany, France and Australia.

-Stargate SG-1 aired in the United Kingdom on Sky One with repeats on Sky Two, Sky Three and Channel 4.
+Stargate SG-1 aired in the United Kingdom on Sky One with repeats on Sky Two, Sky Mix, Sky Max, Sky Sci-Fi, and Channel 4.
 Sky One broadcast new episodes of the second half of most seasons before their American premiere.
 Brad Wright found it "almost embarrassing" that Stargate SG-1 was much more popular in the United Kingdom than in Canada, where the show aired on Space, Citytv, A-Channel, Movie Central and French-language channels TQS and Ztélé.
 Stargate SG-1 aired in Australia on Sci Fi Australia and Channel Seven.
 It aired in India on STAR World India and in Israel on Channel 1.